 Before proceeding to explicit examples, let us analyze a few more cases.
-Focusing on three dimensions, there could be three types of non-Abelian third-order topological phases with localized corner states and three types of non-Abelian second-order topological phases with chiral hinge states according to our scheme.
-The non-Abelian third-order topological phases, having the common Hamiltonian $H=H_{x}\oplus H_{y}\oplus H_{z}$, are pristine (hybridized) if all (one or two) of the subsystems are characterized by non-Abelian (Abelian) topological charges.
-The non-Abelian second-order topological phases have the common Hamiltonian $H=H_{xy}\oplus H_{z}$, where $H_{xy}$ ($H_{z}$) represents a 2D (1D) subsystem.
-When both $H_{xy}$ and $H_{z}$ are characterized by non-Abelian topological charges, the system $H$ would support pristine non-Abelian edge states along its hinges at the $xy$-surfaces with $z=0$ and $z=L_{z}$ for a cubic lattice.
-Similar hinge states configurations appear when $H_{xy}$ and $H_{z}$ describe non-Abelian and Abelian topological insulators, respectively, with the key difference that the resulting second-order topological phases are hybridized.
-If $H_{xy}$ and $H_{z}$ separately describe an Abelian Chern insulator and a non-Abelian topological insulator, the system $H$ would support hybridized non-Abelian SOTIs with chiral hinge modes lying along the boundaries of their $xy$-surfaces with $z=0$ and $z=L_{z}$ for a cubic lattice.
+Focusing on three dimensions, there could be three types of non-Abelian third-order topological phases with localized corner states and three types of non-Abelian SOTPs with chiral hinge states according to our scheme.
+The third-order non-Abelian topological phases, having the common Hamiltonian $H=H_{x}\oplus H_{y}\oplus H_{z}$, are pristine (hybridized) if all (one or two) of the subsystems are characterized by non-Abelian (Abelian) topological charges.
+The non-Abelian SOTPs have the common Hamiltonian $H=H_{xy}\oplus H_{z}$, where $H_{xy}$ ($H_{z}$) represents a 2D (1D) subsystem.
+When both $H_{xy}$ and $H_{z}$ are characterized by NATCs, the system $H$ would support pristine non-Abelian SOTPs with edge states along its hinges at the $xy$-surfaces with $z=0$ and $z=L_{z}$ for a cubic lattice.
+Similar hinge states configurations appear when $H_{xy}$ and $H_{z}$ describe non-Abelian and Abelian topological insulators, respectively, with the key difference that the resulting non-Abelian SOTPs are hybridized.
+If $H_{xy}$ and $H_{z}$ separately describe an Abelian Chern insulator and an NATI, the system $H$ would support hybridized non-Abelian SOTPs with chiral hinge modes lying along the boundaries of their $xy$-surfaces with $z=0$ and $z=L_{z}$ for a cubic lattice.

 In principle, this procedure can be carried forward to acquire $d$-dimensional, $n$th-order non-Abelian HOTPs, either pristine or hybridized, with $(d-n)$-dimensional boundary modes for any $1<n\leq d$.
 In the rest of this study, we focus on the minimal case of non-Abelian HOTPs characterized by the hybridized topological charge $\nu=(Q_{x},w)\in\mathbb{Q}_{8}\times\mathbb{Z}$ in two dimensions.
 Its simplest construction is illustrated in Fig.~\ref{fig: lattice model}.